spdx/spdx-spec/docs/serializations.md

 - Data that uses SPDX 3.0.1 term IRIs is handled as described in [Legacy version-qualified IRIs](#legacy-version-qualified-iris).
-  Once its term IRIs have been rewritten, data that is valid under SPDX 3.0.1 is valid under SPDX 3.1 and later minor versions.
+  Once its term IRIs have been rewritten, data that conforms to SPDX 3.0.1 is valid under SPDX 3.1 and later minor versions, including data that uses terms deprecated in those versions.
 - Data that uses SPDX 3.0.0 term IRIs is not covered by that rewrite, because SPDX 3.0.1 renamed some of its terms and tightened some of its constraints (see [Annex F](annexes/compatibility.md#spdx-300)).